Xiawpohr/sweetaste/README.md

 # sweetaste
-This project is made for the competition.
+This project is made for the event [https://icguanyu.github.io/f2epk/](https://icguanyu.github.io/f2epk/).